-This cranberry orange pecan bread, with its tart cranberries, sprightly citrus, and sweet pecans, doesn’t even need a schmear of butter.
+This cranberry orange pecan bread, with its tart and sweet, doesn’t even need a schmear of butter.
 It makes a jolly easy homemade gift at the holidays.

 This cranberry orange pecan bread has a subtle sweetness and slight tartness that makes it a welcome respite from whatever you’re doing any time of day.
-It also makes a terrific last-minute gift, which is why the recipe makes not one but two loaves—one to gift, one to keep.
-We’re particularly fond of a slice of this cranberry orange quick bread with a cup of strong coffee or tea.
+It also makes a terrific gift, which is why the recipe makes not one but two loaves—one to gift, one to keep.
 This recipe has been updated.
 Originally published November 10, 2009.–Renee Schettler Rossi

 *How To Bake With Cranberries

-We quite like the jarring tartness that accompanies biting into a whole berry in this cranberry orange quick bread (which also makes terrific cranberry orange muffins and mini loaves, by the way—check out the instructions in the variation below).
-The trick is that whole cranberries tend to float to the surface of baked goods rather than staying pleasingly dispersed throughout the loaf or muffin.
-There’s a simple technique that will remedy this.
-Simply pulse the cranberries in your food processor until coarsely chopped but not yet mushy and then toss them into your quick bread batter.
-We advise against attempting to chop fresh cranberries with a knife on a cutting board, as they’re maddeningly roly-poly.
+We quite like the jarring tartness that happens when you bite into a burst of cranberry in this cranberry orange bread.
+But don’t be tempted to leave the cranberries whole as they tend to float to the surface of baked goods rather than staying pleasingly dispersed throughout the loaf or muffin.
+There’s a simple way to remedy this.
+Simply pulse the cranberries in your food processor until coarsely chopped but not mushy and then toss them in your quick bread batter.
+We advise against attempting to chop fresh cranberries with a knife on a cutting board given just how maddeningly roly-poly they can be